 This country boasts pristine wildlife conservation areas, as well as easy access to natural wonders in neighbouring Zimbabwe, South Africa and Namibia Botswana is one of Southern Africa’s most renowned and admired safari destinations.
 Its varied geography includes untouched savannahs, wildlife-rich deltas, arid deserts...Read more

-Get up close and personal with spectacular wildlife and ancient landscapes in some of Africa’s most pristine nature reserves Botswana is booming: on average, the Southern African nation has one of the highest economic growth rates in the world and is known as one of the safest and most stable African countries to visit...Read more
+Get up close and personal with spectacular wildlife and ancient landscapes in some of Africa’s most pristine nature reserves Botswana is booming: on average, the Southern African nation has one of the highest economic growth rates in the world and is known as one of the safest and most stable African count...Read more

 From distinctive food to some of the world’s best wildlife viewing, here’s why you need to experience Botswana Whether you’re a lover of luxurious lodges or once-in-a-lifetime activities, Botswana has you sorted.
 Here are five reasons why Botswana needs to be on your 2019 travel list: 1.
 Follow National Geographic’s co...Read more